List of NCIS: New Orleans characters: Overview

-Main cast and characters
+Main characters

 Dwayne Cassius Pride

 Dwayne Cassius "King" Pride (Scott Bakula) is a New Orleans native and former Jefferson Parish deputy sheriff who runs the NCIS Resident Agency in New Orleans.

 Pride and his now-estranged wife Linda used to live in the Lower Garden District.
 His daughter, Laurel, is a music major at Louisiana State University.
 In "Chasing Ghosts" and "Le Carnaval de la Mort", it is revealed that Pride's father, Cassius (Stacy Keach), is incarcerated in the Gretna Correctional Facility.
 As of the beginning of season two, Dwayne and Linda officially divorced.
 With the money Dwayne got from selling their home he paid for Dr. Wade's oldest adopted son and assistant Danny's college, Laurel's college, a place for his father (if he makes parole), as well as buying a fixer-upper bar, TruTone.
 On the 100th episode, Dwayne reveals he has a half-brother named Jimmy Boyd by his father.
 Pride has the second highest arrest record in the history of Jefferson Parish's Sheriffs Office.